 University Honors Program Advisor

-Lisa will join the University Honors Program in August 2017.
+Lisa joined the University Honors Program in August 2017.
 A native of North Ogden, Utah, Lisa is a True Aggie and a proud Utah State University graduate.
 She majored in Business Information Technology and Education.
 After spending six years in Kentucky and traveling the east coast at every opportunity, she was excited to return to Utah State in the summer of 2012.